KHZ-INTL/blog/_posts/2017-12-17-crackme-writeup-snd-01.markdown

 The licensing algorithm checks the Keyfile.dat file for a valid license key.
 It is possible to pass the algorithm check as long as the license key complies with the following conditions:
 + The length of the license key should be at least 16 bytes long (16 letters).
-+ Should contain a minimum of 8 47h(hex) or "G"s, before any 0s in the license key.
++ Should contain a minimum of 8 47h(hex) or "G"s, before any zeroes in the license key.

 The following license key would pass the licensing check: "GGGGGGGGGG000000".